rbisdorff/Digraph3/docSphinx/tutorial.rst

 Computing the fairest intragroup pairing
 ````````````````````````````````````````
-For a pairing problem of tiny order (*k* = 6) we may use the :py:class:`~pairings.FairestIntraGroupPairing` class for computing in a brute force approach the fairest possible pairing solution :
+For a pairing problem of tiny order (:math:`(2 \times k = 6)`) we may use the :py:class:`~pairings.FairestIntraGroupPairing` class for computing in a brute force approach the fairest possible pairing solution :

 .. code-block:: pycon
    :linenos: